bshelburn/MechaCar_Statistical_Analysis/README.md

 <img width="642" alt="Screen Shot 2021-11-03 at 1 39 13 PM" src="https://user-images.githubusercontent.com/84201082/140162998-69e64ed6-91fc-48e3-a259-62628585a800.png">

 #### Summary
-The overall Variance in the Total Summary table shows well below 100 PSI however when looking at the breakdown of the 3 lots, "Lot 3" is much higher than the other two at approx 170 compared to 0.97 and 7.46.
+The overall Variance in the Total Summary table shows well below 100 PSI however when looking at the breakdown of the 3 lots, "Lot 3" is much higher than the other two at approx 170 compared to 0.97 and 7.46 and the the PSI limit was not to exceed 100.

+### Deliverable 3
+#### PSI across all manufacturing lots

+#### PSI for each manufacturing lot